BTNeandertha1/BTDiablo/README.md

 - Warren: Helping in the very beginning with Theory Crafting
 - Wolfieeiflow: Helping with Spreadsheets and brain power
 - JeyP: Testing things then walking me through
-- Kex: First Tester and first to Kill HC Hell Baal
+- Kex: First Tester and first to Kill HC Hell Baal and help with Dev work
 - Stackit (https://www.nexusmods.com/diablo2resurrected/mods/80) on Nexusmods to help with functionality of stacking!
 - Stucifer "loot filter" display
 - MrBrooksGaming Added UI Controller Support
 - Bonesy for being an actual god and helping with a ton of various stuff!
 Check out their website (https://www.d2rmodding.com/)
+- BaronBeefStick bug fixes and Dev work

 # Future Ideas
 Please see the [Future Ideas](https://github.com/BTNeandertha1/BTDiablo/issues/16) issue.